How to Use Pink Salt Vinegar Baking Soda Lemon ACV Recipe for Morning Wellness

 Best time to drink it

 I usually drink this early in the morning, before breakfast.
 It’s a moment of calm before the chaos.
 Michael jokes that it’s my version of coffee—which, let’s be honest, I still need after.
+Sometimes, especially after a late dinner, I switch to my ACV pink salt and baking soda mix for a softer taste and the same gentle morning boost.
 I always make it in my favorite wide-mouth mason jar because it’s just the right size, and it lets me see that satisfying swirl when the baking soda hits the lemon.

 What does baking soda and Himalayan salt do for your body